Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

-# Total Time Estimate
+# PFS Pointing Simulation

-The total exposure time required for an uploaded target list is estimated using the online PFS Pointing Planner (PPP).
+The total exposure time required for a target list can be estimated using the online PFS Pointing Planner (PPP).

 The online PPP will simulate the pointing after the validation of the input target list.
 The procedure is briefly listed below: